 It’s that time of year, the application process for public and concertado schools in Madrid has just opened.
 Whilst it is not the most complicated process, I don’t think that any Spanish state website is ever user friendly and Raíces most definitely is not!
 For families who are entering the Spanish education system for the first time system it can be very daunting.
 For that reason we’ve prepared a brief guide outlining how the public and concertado school application process works including key dates and deadlines.

-All Public and Concertado schools publish the number of available places in each year group.
+All public and concertado schools publish the number of available places in each year group.
 This will help to give you an idea of whether or not it is possible for your child to get a place based on the number of points that your family has.

-- The admission application must be signed by both parents, or legal representatives of the student, unless it is proven that it is impossible to do so or one of them does not hold parental authority, in which case they must present a responsible declaration.
+- The admission application form must be signed by both parents, or legal representatives of the student, unless it is proven that it is impossible to do so or one of them does not hold parental authority, in which case they must present a responsible declaration.

-Apply online using one of the following:
+Application is online using one of the following:

-- Certificado Digital
+- Certificado digital

-- La Clave
+- La clave